-Press button €.
+Press button .

-The central lock button is still operative when the ignition is switched off.
+The central locking button is still operative when the ignition is switched off.
 Except when the Safe security system is activated.

-Please note the following if you lock your vehicle with the central lock button:
+Please note the following if you lock your vehicle with the central locking button:

-- .
-Locking the doors and tailgate prevents access from the outside (for safety reasons, e.g. when stopped at a traffic light). - The driver door and/or front passenger door cannot be locked if any of the vehicle doors (except the tailgate) are open.
-This avoids the user from forgetting his key inside the vehicle. - Repeated operation of the central locking will deactivate the central lock button for 30 seconds.
+• For safety reasons it is not possible to open the doors or the tailgate from the outside (for instance, when stopped at a traffic light).

+- The driver door and/or front passenger door cannot be locked if any of the vehicle doors (except the tailgate) are open.
+This avoids the user from forgetting his key inside the vehicle. - Repeated operation of the central locking will deactivate the central locking button for 30 seconds.
 Once this time has passed, the button if operative again. - There is a danger of leaving the key inside the vehicle if the vehicle is locked by the central locking button when the driver door is closed and any of the rear doors open.
-On closing any of the rear doors, the vehicle locks and the keys remain inside it. - · All doors can be locked separately from inside the vehicle.
+On closing any of the rear doors, the vehicle locks and the keys remain inside it. - All doors can be locked separately from inside the vehicle.
 Do this by pulling the door release lever once.

-- If the vehicle is locked, children and disabled people may be trapped inside it. - The central lock button is not operative in the following cases:
+• If the vehicle is locked, children and disabled people may be trapped inside it.

-- .
-When the vehicle is locked from the outside (with the remote control or the kev). - While the ignition is not activated after unlocking the door lock cylinder with the kev.
+- The central locking button is not operative in the following cases: - When the vehicle is locked from the outside (with the remote control or the key).

+• While the ignition is not activated after unlocking the door lock cylinder with the key.

-- Vehicle locked, amber button (8). - Vehicle unlocked, red button (4).
+- Vehicle locked, amber button 3. - Vehicle unlocked, red button 🕢.